 /etc/email_send_limits file to any domain without a specific entry in the

-/etc/email_send_limits file does not exist, the system assigns the default entry on the Tweak Settings interface to the domain.
+/etc/email_send_limits file does not exist, the system assigns the default value to the domain.